So you’ve decided to step up and finally start your online business, Congrats!

 How to Create a Website: Step By Step Guide

-This is important because it will determine the platform you want to use and the themes and plugins you’ll need for your website.
+This is important since it will influence the platform you wish to utilize and the themes and plugins you’ll need for your website.

-Some themes and platforms are more effective for certain business models.
+There are certain themes and platforms that are more suited for particular business models.

-For example, if you’re Coach selling your services but also selling digital products you’ll need something different to someone who only sells digital products.
+For example, if you’re a Coach who sells digital products alongside your services, you’ll need something different than someone who only sells digital products.

 Step 2: Choose a Platform

-There are a number of options available to you here.
-What you choose will be determined by what you do & sell, how you plan to sell it and how comfortable you are with tech.
+There are several options to consider.
+What you select will be determined by what you do and sell, as well as how you intend to market it and how tech-savvy you are.

 The 3 I recommend are: